Justice Storytellers:

 I believe that: connecting to the stories we’re longing to tell—in all their messiness, complexity, and specificity—helps us connect to our purpose and our wholeness.
 Investing in these stories enriches our activism and our communities, offering validation, insight, connectedness, and hope.

 I believe in: the importance of creative community.
-As an author and nonprofit leader of 15+ years, I know firsthand how isolating and challenging it can be to nurture a writing practice while doing cause-based work, and striving to mindfully meet the needs of others.
+As an author and nonprofit leader of 15+ years, I know firsthand how isolating and challenging it can be to nurture a writing practice while doing justice work, and striving to mindfully meet the needs of others.
 I know how transformative it is to build a supportive creative community that shares your liberatory values, helping each other embody wholeness and develop and sustain our practice as writers.

 image-asset.jpg